aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/abstracttextloadoptions/_index.md

 ```

-Gets or sets a value that indicates whether the string in text file is converted to date data.
+a value that indicates whether the string in text file is converted to date data.

 **Returns:**
 boolean